AustinWise/CleanNetCoreSdks/README.md

 This program supports uninstalling .NET Core 3.0 and later SDKs and runtimes.

 The policy for deciding which SDKs and runtimes to keep is simple: the latest version of each major version is kept and all others are deleted.
-The depednacy of SDK on runtime is also taken into account when deciding which versions of runtimes to keep.
+The dependency of SDK on runtime is also taken into account when deciding which versions of runtimes to keep.

 ## TODO